cwt/neosqlite/documents/TODO/API_COMPATIBILITY_REPORT.md

 ## Conclusion

-NeoSQLite provides a solid foundation with 85%+ PyMongo API compatibility.
+NeoSQLite provides a comprehensive PyMongo-compatible API for SQLite databases, implementing approximately 90%+ of the core PyMongo Collection APIs.
 The missing APIs and operators are primarily advanced features that would enhance completeness but aren't critical for most use cases.
-Implementing the high-priority missing APIs would bring compatibility close to 95%, making NeoSQLite an even more compelling PyMongo alternative for SQLite-based applications.
+Implementing the remaining medium-priority APIs would bring compatibility close to 95%, making NeoSQLite an even more compelling PyMongo alternative for SQLite-based applications.